gatsbyjs/gatsby/docs/blog/2019-01-29-themes-update-child-theming-and-component-shadowing/index.md

 - A designer who wants to change a set of design tokens to create a whole new look for a theme
-- Someone who is more familiar with HTML and CSS than React and GraphQL wants to create a set of child blog themes
+- Someone who is more familiar with HTML and CSS than React and GraphQL and wants to create a set of child blog themes
 - Someone familiar with GraphQL wants to enable new functionality by writing their own queries for page templates